PubInv/ventmon-ventilator-inline-test-monitor/VentMonFirmware_PIO_MQTT/README.md

 The most useful parameter for a needed ventilator alarm is inspiratory airway pressure, published as `inspiratory_pressure_cmH2O` in MQTT pressure measurements and high-pressure alarm payloads.
 VentMon raises a `HIGH_PRESSURE` alarm when the inspiratory differential/absolute pressure reaches `40.0 cmH2O` and keeps the alarm latched until pressure falls to `35.0 cmH2O`, avoiding repeated alarm messages while pressure remains high.

-Another useful alarm is inspiratory flow sensor saturation, published with the `inspiratory_flow_slm` parameter.
+Another useful alarm is inspiratory flow sensor saturation, published with the `inspiratory_flow_slm` parameter in normal measurement JSON.
 VentMon raises `FLOW_OUT_OF_RANGE_HIGH` or `FLOW_OUT_OF_RANGE_LOW` when the SFM3X00 flow sensor reports a value outside its calibrated measurement range, then clears the latch after flow returns to range.
+Flow alarm MQTT payloads use the compact `a5` alarm-level prefix so existing alarm consumers can detect them.

 Example high-pressure alarm payload: